|Nutrition Facts (per serving)|

 In a mixing bowl with an electric mixer, beat the 1/4 cup of softened butter with the cream or milk and pudding or custard mix.
 Sift the confectioners' sugar and gradually beat it into the custard mixture.
 Continue to beat until light and fluffy.

 Spread the custard mixture over the chilled bottom layer.
 Return the pan to the refrigerator.

 Melt the chocolate with 2 tablespoons of butter a heatproof bowl or pan over simmering water and stir.
 Remove from the heat and let the chocolate mixture cool slightly.

 Cover the pan with plastic wrap or foil and chill.

 Chill until set before slicing and serving, or at least 2 hours.

 How to Store and Freeze

-- Cover leftovers or transfer them to an airtight container; refrigerate for up to 4 days.
+- Cover leftovers or transfer them to an airtight container.
+Refrigerate for up to four days.

 - To freeze Nanaimo bars, place individual bars in a freezer container or zip-close bags.
-Label with the name and date and freeze for up to 3 months.
+Label with the name and date and freeze for up to three months.

-If you prefer a baked crust, melt the 1 stick of butter; add the sugar, cocoa, egg, vanilla, graham cracker crumbs, pecans, and coconut.
-Blend well and pat into the pan.
-Bake in a preheated 350 F oven for 10 minutes.
-Let cool and proceed with the second layer.
+- If you prefer a baked crust: Follow the crust recipe as written, but instead of refrigerating, bake in a preheated 350 F oven for 10 minutes.
+Let cool completely and proceed with the second layer.